deonwaju/LatestAssign/README.md

 -   **Accessibility Improvements**: Enhance content descriptions and navigation for accessibility services to make the app more usable for all users.
 -   **CI/CD Integration**: Set up a continuous integration pipeline (e.g., using GitHub Actions) to automatically build and run tests on every push.
 -   **Settings Screen**: Add a settings screen where users could, for example, clear the local cache or toggle between light and dark themes.
--   Maybe more modern animations
+-   A Splash Screen and Maybe more modern animations

 ## Installation